 Title IX prohibits discrimination based on sex, which includes pregnancy, parenting, and all related conditions, in educational programs and activities that receive federal funding.
 Pregnant and parenting students must have the same access to programs and educational opportunities that other students have.
-If pregnant and parenting students are in need of particular special services or reasonable adjustments to help them complete their coursework or program, the college is required to accommodate them.
+If pregnant and parenting students need particular special services or reasonable adjustments to help them complete their coursework or program, the college is required to accommodate them.

-Specific accommodations will vary, however Title IX covers the following circumstances:
+Specific accommodations will vary; however, Title IX covers the following circumstances:

 - Your instructors are required to excuse your absences because of pregnancy or related conditions, including recovery from childbirth, for as long as your doctor states that the absences are medically necessary.
 When you return to school, you must be reinstated to the status you held before your leave.

 - If your instructors grade you in part on class attendance or participation, you will not be penalized for the time you are absent.
 You will be allowed to make up the attendance/participation points you did not have the chance to earn.
 Contact your instructors and have a conversation with them about how to make up the points you missed.

 - The college will provide pregnant students with reasonable adjustments and any special services it provides to students who have temporary medical conditions.
 These adjustments and special services include a larger desk, elevator access, or allowing you to make frequent trips to the restroom without penalty.
 If you need accommodations your instructor can provide, such as the ability to make frequent trips to the restroom, please have a conversation with your instructor about your needs and provide a note from your doctor.
 If you are not sure how to approach your instructor, a counselor can help you.
 If you need special services, such as elevator access, please contact the Counseling Center.
 A counselor will facilitate the process necessary for you to receive special services.